Kevin Conroy: Voice acting

 Conroy also voiced Batman for multiple video games, including the Batman: Arkham series.
 Following the release of Batman: Arkham Asylum (2009) and Batman: Arkham City (2011), he stated at the 2013 Dallas Comic Con that he had been working on "the next Arkham", leading to rampant speculation that he would reprise his role in Batman: Arkham Origins.
 In June 2013, however, it was confirmed that Conroy would not be involved in Arkham Origins (Batman was instead voiced by Roger Craig Smith in that game), meaning Conroy may have been referring to a yet-unannounced game from the Arkham series.
 He would ultimately reprise the role for the fourth game in the series, titled Batman: Arkham Knight (2015).

 In October 2013, Conroy appeared on Tim Daly's web series The Daly Show, parodying his role as Batman, with Daly reprising the role of Superman from Superman: The Animated Series.

 Conroy portrayed Bruce Wayne of Earth-99 in live-action in the Arrowverse crossover "Crisis on Infinite Earths".
 This was his only live-action portrayal of the character.

 Mark Hamill, Conroy's frequent voice actor co-star as the Joker, spoke highly of working with him.
 Regarding his willingness to be involved in a Batman-related project, Hamill said, "When they offer me roles now, I say, 'Is Kevin doing it?' ...
 I don't even have to read the script, if Kevin's doing it, I'll do it."
 In 2023, following Conroy's death, Hamill stated he would no longer voice the Joker, citing his Joker quote "Without Batman, crime has no punchline".

 In 2024, his final time voicing the character were in the spin-off title to the Arkham series, Suicide Squad: Kill the Justice League and a brief cameo in Justice League: Crisis on Infinite Earths – Part Three.
-The following year, Conroy was revealed to have a posthumous role in the Devil May Cry anime series as Vice President William Baines.
+The following year, Conroy was revealed to have a posthumous role in the Devil May Cry animated series as Vice President William Baines.

 Personal life

-In a 2016 interview with The New York Times promoting the animated adaptation of Batman: The Killing Joke, Kevin Conroy revealed that he was gay.
+In a 2016 interview with The New York Times promoting the animated adaptation of Batman: The Killing Joke, Conroy revealed that he was gay.
 As part of DC Comics' 2022 Pride anthology, Conroy wrote "Finding Batman", a story that recounted his life and experiences as a gay man.
 It received critical acclaim upon release, and posthumously won Conroy the 2023 Eisner Award for Best Short Story.

 He was married to Vaughn C. Williams at the time of his death.

 Conroy made an effort to conceal his homosexuality throughout most of his career.
 He spoke in "Finding Batman" about the discrimination he faced once potential collaborators and employers discovered his homosexuality.
 Conroy said that on multiple occasions he had been removed from consideration for acting jobs due to his sexual orientation.

 Conroy made frequent appearances at comic book conventions; his last convention was in Connecticut in July 2022.